Annual IT Security Training for Employees: FAQs

 - Annual Renewal – IT Security Awareness Training takes about 15 to 20 minutes to complete.

 - Cybersecurity training is required annually.
 The more extensive IT Security Awareness Training for New Employees is required once, within 30 days of beginning employment.
-If it has been more than one year since you took this training, you need to take the shorter refresher course, Annual Renewal – IT Security Awareness Training no later than July 14, 2025 and then once per year thereafter.
+You will then need to take the shorter refresher course, Annual Renewal – IT Security Awareness Training within the next three months, and then once per year thereafter.

 - If it has been less than one year since you took the IT Security Awareness Training for New Employees course, you can wait until you receive notification that your refresher training is due.